FranciscoZacarias/hephaestus/README.md

 # Hephaestus

 Hephaestus is a table driven text generator heavily inspired by [this article]([https://github.com/ryanfleury/metadesk](https://www.rfleury.com/p/table-driven-code-generation)).

-This document describes the structure and semantics of the Hephaestus DSL used to generate source code.
-The language is designed to define configuration, structured data tables, and generation templates for automatic code output.
+This language is designed to define structured data tables, and generation templates for automatic text output.

 ---